hzeller/timg/README.md

   Scrolling
         --scroll=[<ms>]       : Scroll horizontally (optionally: delay ms (60)).
-        --delta-move=<dx:dy>  : delta x and delta y when scrolling (default: 1:0).
+        --delta-move=<dx:dy>  : delta x and delta y when scrolling (default:1:0)

   For Animations, Scrolling, or Video
   These options influence how long/often and what is shown.
-        --loops=<num> : Number of runs through a full cycle.
-Use -1 to mean 'forever'.
+        --loops=<num> : Number of runs through a full cycle. -1 means 'forever'.
-                        If not set, videos loop once, animated images forever unless there is more than one file to show (then: just once) --frames=<num>: Only show first num frames (if looping, loop only these) -t<seconds>   : Stop after this time, no matter what --loops or --frames say.
+                        If not set, videos loop once, animated images forever unless there is more than one file to show.
+        --frames=<num>: Only show first num frames (if looping, loop only these) -t<seconds>   : Stop after this time, independent of --loops or --frames
 ```

 ### Examples